“Islamic Tradition at the End of Late Antiquity: New Perspectives on Hadith, History, and Historiography”

 4. Portrayals of Jews and Christians in Islamic tradition

-The conference is organized by Ana Davitashvili and Raashid Goyal.
+The conference was organized by Ana Davitashvili and Raashid Goyal.